How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 • 500 Error

-Also, if you are using Internet Explorer and getting the “The website cannot display the page” message.
-This also means that you are getting the HTTP Error 500 error.
-And the best way to spot the error is to look at the 500 in your IE toolbar.
+If you are using Internet Explorer and receiving the “The website cannot display the page” message, it indicates that you are encountering the HTTP Error 500 error.
+The most effective method to identify the error is by examining the “500” displayed in your IE toolbar.

 What causes a 500 Internal Server error?

-If the server is using Microsoft IIS software and not Apache.
-Then there is a high chance that you will find some clues to figure out what is causing the Internal Server Error.
+If the server is using Microsoft IIS software instead of Apache, there is a high chance that you will find some clues to figure out what is causing the Internal Server Error.

-Along with this, you should also focus on multiple debugging options and try to fix the issues.
-However, in case if you are not sure how to fix the Internal Server Error, then let me just go ahead and talk about the fixes that you can try out.
+In addition to this, you should also focus on multiple debugging options and try to fix the issues.
+However, if you are unsure how to fix the Internal Server Error, let me go ahead and discuss the fixes that you can try out.

 So here we go: